 Echoing John 15:16, he says:

 “I thank God that He chose me and appointed me to bear fruit that remains forever.”

 Not all “chance” encounters end up like this.
 We are responsible to be faithful; God works in hearts.
 God can use us – you and me – to bear fruit that remains.

 Lessons for Reaching Secular Audiences

-What lessons for secular outreach might Bert’s story hold?
+What lessons for secular campus outreach might Bert’s story hold?

-Be faithful to contact spiritually interested people.
-But personal follow-up is not always humanly possible.
-God is the best followup worker.
+- Trust God to follow up.
+We should, of course, seek to be faithful to contact spiritually-interested people.
+But personal follow-up isn’t always humanly possible.
+God is the best follow-up worker.
 Sometimes we sow seeds; sometimes we water; sometimes we reap.
-God is always the one who causes the growth (John 4: 35-38; 1 Corinthians 3:5-9).
+Always, God is the one who causes the growth (John 4: 35-38; 1 Corinthians 3:5-9).

-Students hang out in dorms, Greek houses, cafeterias, and open plazas.
+- Go where students are.
+Students, of course, hang out in dormitories, Greek houses (homes for men’s and women’s Greek-letter social organizations – fraternities and sororities), cafeterias, and open plazas.
 Bert and I spoke privately in his dorm room, a place where he could feel comfortable.
 Communicating with people on their own turf can help open hearts.

 by Rusty Wright, an author and lecturer who has spoken on six continents.
 He holds Bachelor of Science (psychology) and Master of Theology degrees from Duke and Oxford universities, respectively. www.RustyWright.com

 Originally printed in Enrichment Journal in a column by Rusty Wright on “Reaching Secular Universities.”
 Reprinted with permission.